Freehold Raceway Mall: 2020–present

+In August 2020, it was announced that specialty department store retailer Lord & Taylor would shutter its traditional brick and mortar format as a direct result of the COVID-19 pandemic.

+In June 1, 2022, it was announced that Lidl will come in the former Bob’s Stores.

-Offline by Aerie, Torrid, Elite Jewelers, and Lidl.
-Lidl will occupy the same outparcel space that Bob's Stores used to be located.
-Bob's Stores will now be an attached fixture of the mall near Primark.
+By October 2022, after the government lockdown, Freehold Raceway Mall announced several additions, among them are Offline by Aerie, Elite Jewelers, Torrid, LoveSac, Lovisa, in addition to new formats for Aldo, Pandora, and a new much larger Apple format.
+As of 2023, a new Lidl occupies an outparcel space while a new Bob's Stores opened as an attached fixture at the mall next to Primark.

+In May 2023, Apple relocated to a new location on the same story of the mall.

-On May 25, 2021, the Freehold Township Planning Committee proposed a rezoning ordinance to the shopping centers in the township, the Freehold Raceway Mall property notwithstanding.
-The township's Business Administrator Peter Valesi, expressed the need to modernize the township's shopping centers.
+In May 2021, the Freehold Township Planning Committee proposed a rezoning ordinance to the shopping centers in the township, the Freehold Raceway Mall property notwithstanding.
+The township's Business Administrator Peter Valesi, expressed the interest to enhance the township's shopping centers.
 On July 13, 2021, the township planning board approved the amendment in a 3-1 decision.
 This legislation redefines the "regional mall" as a "regional mall shopping center".

-The expansion of zoning allowances grants the owners of the mall the ability to potentially include more commercial amenities, such as; movie theaters, performing arts venues, indoor amusement parks, roller rinks and other assortment of recreational activities.
+The expansion of zoning allowances grants the owners of the mall the ability to include more commercial amenities, such as; movie theaters, performing arts venues, indoor amusement parks, roller rinks and other assortment of recreational activities.
 The rezoning could also allow the mall to offer designated civic, cultural and senior citizen centers, as well as educational spaces, office spaces, breweries, and health care facilities.

-The rezoning policies will allow the mall to offer more 'lifestyle' amenities, which are becoming more commonplace in other prominent malls in the state (such as what can be found at the Willowbrook Mall in Wayne or the American Dream Mall in East Rutherford), while also still preserving the prestige that this mall has earned with its reputation in featuring luxurious retailers.
+The rezoning policies will allow the mall to offer more 'lifestyle' amenities, which are becoming more commonplace in other prominent malls in the state (such as what can be found at the Willowbrook Mall in Wayne or the American Dream Mall in East Rutherford), while also still preserving the mall's upscale character.

+In late 2023, it was announced that Dick's Sporting Goods would be opening a new "House of Sport" in the former Lord & Taylor space.
+It officially opened on October 31, 2025, which replaced the former (outparcel) location.
+This location, which is now an anchor to the Mall itself, features additional retail space, an athletic field, and other amenities.

+In April 2024, it was announced that Freehold Athletic Club and Dave & Buster's would open on the lower level in the former Sears space.

+In May 2024, it was announced that the Bob's Stores location at the mall, one of 21 stores closing as part of a bankruptcy filing and the chain's only location in New Jersey.